Disappearance of Harold Holt: Formal investigations

-The Victoria Police launched a formal investigation into Holt's disappearance the day after it occurred.
-Jack Ford, a former homicide detective, was chosen to head the investigation, with Aubrey Jackson of the Commonwealth Police assisting.
+Despite Holt's position, formal responsibility for the subsequent investigation lay with Victoria Police, rather than a federal agency.
+Jack Ford, a detective with experience in homicide, was tasked with leading the investigation into Holt's disappearance, the day after it occurred.
+Ford was assisted by Aubrey Jackson of the Commonwealth Police (precursor of the Australian Federal Police).
 The resulting police report was released on 5 January 1968, but did not record any definitive findings due to a lack of evidence.
-Senior pathologist James McNamara was consulted about what might have happened to Holt's body, and suggested that it may have been trapped by kelp and then consumed by sea creatures (specifically sharks, crayfish, and/or sea lice).
+Senior pathologist James McNamara was consulted about what might have happened to Holt's body and suggested that it may have been trapped by kelp and then consumed by sea creatures (specifically sharks, crayfish, and/or sea lice).
 If that were the case, "the body would have been reduced to a skeleton in a period as short as 24 to 48 hours".
 Some of those involved in the investigation later reported that certain relevant information had been deliberately omitted from the final report – for instance, Simpson's statement that Holt had had several cans of beer in his bag.

 The federal government declined to conduct its own inquiry, as the disappearance was considered uncontroversial and his family did not want one.
-Until 1985, state law did not allow for the Victorian Coroners Court to conduct an inquest without the presence of a body.
+Until 1985, state law did not allow for the Coroners Court of Victoria to conduct an inquest without the presence of a body.
 In August 2003, State Coroner Graeme Johnstone announced that his office had compiled a list of 103 cold cases involving suspected drownings where bodies were never recovered.
 By November 2004, 82 cases had been deemed suitable for coronial inquests, including that of Holt.
 Johnstone opened a formal inquest in August 2005, and handed down his findings early the following month.
 He concluded that, "Mr Holt took an unnecessary risk and drowned in rough water off Cheviot Beach [...] there is nothing of significance in any of the material gathered that would indicate anything other than drowning occurred".
 Johnstone also criticised the decision not to hold a governmental inquiry at the time of the disappearance, suggesting that it "may have avoided the development of some of the unsubstantiated rumours and unusual theories".